Get Started with Custom Metadata Types

 To get the most out of this module, you should be familiar with the fundamentals of creating objects, modeling data, and setting permissions.
 For an introduction to the basics, or for a refresher, complete the Data Modeling and Data Security modules here on Trailhead before you continue in this module.

-Let’s start from the beginning… What is metadata?
+Let’s start from the beginning: What is metadata?
 Metadata is data that describes other data.
-For example, in a Salesforce org, there is a standard object called Account.
-When you add a record with a customer’s contact information to an Account, you are adding metadata and data.
+For example, in a Salesforce org, there’s a standard object called Account.
+The structure of that object is metadata.
+When you add a record with a customer’s contact information to an Account, you’re adding data.
 Field names, such as first name and last name are metadata.
 The values in those fields, for example, Amy and Lane are data.

 When you deploy apps with custom metadata types, all of the records and fields are included in the package installation, so no additional steps are needed.
 You can deploy custom metadata types from a sandbox with change sets or packaged in managed packages.